Retail Crime

 Redlands PD has successfully defended against some organized retail crime using cash trackers, especially in the case of robberies, which involve armed takeovers.
 Cell phone stores are common targets for these crimes.
 A robbery typically leads to the loss of 40-100 phones–which is significant when each phone costs around $1,000.
 Redlands PD deploys cash trackers in cash registers and safes to help find and apprehend robbery suspects.

 While the cash trackers help track the goods, a license plate reader camera can help track the suspects themselves.
-Around 70% of crimes involve a vehicle.
-That means knowing the suspect’s license plate is extremely effective in leading to arrests.
+Knowing the suspect’s license plate is extremely effective in leading to arrests.

 Before learning about Flock Safety, Redlands PD knew they wanted to add license plate reader cameras to their toolkit of crime-tracking technologies.
 Specifically, they wanted to provide coverage of the South side of town to develop more successful leads.
 They often received descriptions of suspects from residents but not license plate numbers.
 A description simply isn’t as actionable as a license plate number.